 The company touts this mat as easy to position without needing your hands.
 Yes, this is true but I can also move other mats with my foot as well.
 Not sure this is a unique feature.
 The ridge in the back makes it easy to kick around on the ground.
 The grip on the back is grippy enough so you can use this on hardwood without it moving all over but not so grippy that you need to bend down to reposition.
 On the carpet, I can also move it around with just my foot.

 The company also claims that they have a pebble texture that allows the mat to feel cooler.
 Being a barefoot guy, I can attest that this indeed is true.
-To be honest, I could feel the difference because I was looking to measure a difference between this mat and couple of others.
+To be honest, I could feel the difference because I was looking to measure the difference between this mat and a couple of others.
 It did feel cooler after a few hours of use.
 If you wear shoes, this pebble texture should not make a difference.
-The skin on the mat does seem extremely well made, easy to clean, and probably a bit more puncture resistant over other mats I’ve tested.
+The skin on the mat does seem extremely well made, easy to clean, and probably a bit more puncture-resistant than other mats I’ve tested.

-As I noted in my post about using standing desk for over five years, please get a mat!
-You’ll negate some of the benefits of a standing desk if you use without a standing desk mat.
-While this may not be the best stand up desk mat in the world, it is the best I have ever used.
+As I noted in my post about using a standing desk for over five years, please get a mat!
+You’ll negate some of the benefits of a standing desk if you use it without a standing desk mat.
+While this may not be the best stand-up desk mat in the world, it is the best I have ever used.
 Well done Ergodriven!

 - The Best Electric Standing Desks From The Past – Comprehensive Guide - November 23, 2023

 - Your Complete Guide To The Best Ergonomic Kneeling Chairs - November 23, 2023